 Base salary is the foundation of the compensation program and is intended to compensate competitively relative to comparable companies within our industry and the marketplace where we compete for talent.
 Base salary is a fixed component of the compensation program and is used as the base to determine elements of incentive compensation and benefits.
-As shown in the table below, Mr. Hughes base salary remained at \$475,000 and our other NEO salaries remained flat in 2020.
+The table below sets forth the annualized salary for each of the below current and former named executive officers for 2021.